imaginaryusername/Reusable_specs/reusable_addresses.md

 Usability: Compatible with OP_RETURN protocols such as Simple Ledger Protocol, CashIntents or OMNI without adjusting current network protocol.
 (REQ-11)

 Security: None of the servers, even "trusted" retention servers, have the ability to redirect or steal funds.
-The worst they can do is denial of service.
+The worst they can do is denial of service, which can be circumvented by falling back to recovery servers.
 (REQ-12)

 Optional retirement: Ability for addresses to "renew" by expiring and republishing with adjusted resource usage after some period.
 Also useful for addresses where the recipient intends to stop monitoring after a period of time for other reasons.
 (REQ-6 related)